You can now edit contracts through Projector Web.

 Milestones are most frequently used for billing on Fixed Price engagements.
 When you decide to bill for work you have done, you create a milestone, set it to achieved, and pull the milestone onto an invoice.
 This invoice is sent to the client for payment.
 See Fixed Price Invoicing for important examples of Time and Cost invoicing.

 Milestones are also used for creating prepayments on Time and Materials or Not to Exceed engagements.
-See the Creating a Pre-Payment Invoice for instructions on how to create a prepayment, issue it, and apply the prepayment against work in the future.
+See the Prepayment Invoices for instructions on how to create a prepayment, issue it, and apply the prepayment against work in the future.
 Prepayments can be done for Fixed Price engagements, but the workflow is much simpler.
 See the aforementioned article for FP instructions.

 A common misconception is that milestones generate revenue.
 They do not.
 Revenue is generated when you do work.
 A milestone can cause deferred revenue to be generated.
 Deferred revenue is when a client has paid for work that has not yet been completed.
 When the work is invoiced (T&M/NTE) or revenue recognition run (FP), the deferred revenue is consumed.